ukaea/scientific-python-cookiecutter/README.md

 aimed at scientific researchers who have a novice level of experience with Python.
-Typically, this means a researcher who knows the basic features of Python and has written a few scripts to perform analysis and visualisation but has little or now awareness about how to package Python projects so they can be shared.
+Typically, this means a researcher who knows the basic features of Python and has written a few scripts to perform analysis and visualisation but has little or no awareness about how to package Python projects so they can be shared.
 However, even if you consider yourself to be above novice level, this tutorial could prove useful because it recommends a consistent set of tools and practices that all successful Python projects should have.